How To Stop Overswinging: Unlock Your Untapped Power

 (Image credit: Future)

-The overswing is generally a consequence of the arms going too long.
-And this is usually caused by the left arm bending, which enables the club to travel further than it needs to.
-It can happen when the body turns too much but this scenario is a lot less likely with club golfers.
+An overswing is generally the result of a golfers arms going too far back in the backswing.
+This can be caused by bending the left arm, which allows the club to travel much further than actually required, but it can also be due to the body turn.
+When you have too much rotation at this stage of the golf swing, this can cause an overswing, but this is a lot less likely for amateur golfers.

-What you want is a shorter, wider backswing.
-To achieve this, turn back and load up on your right side.
-That means your left shoulder should come across to just inside your right foot.
-Learning how to get a straight left arm in your golf swing will also help, although it doesn't have to be completely straight but there shouldn't be a noticeable bend.
+Instead, you should focus on creating a shorter, wider backswing, much like the one adopted by Major champion, Jon Rahm.
+To achieve this, turn back and load your weight onto your right side.
+A good reference point is checking your left shoulder comes across to just inside your right foot.
+Learning how to get a straight left arm in your golf swing will also help, but don't become fixated on this becoming too rigid as this will also affect your swing.

 PGA pro Jo Taylor demonstrating what a good backswing looks like